 The idea for Solutions came about during the first Project Drawdown conference in September 2019.
 I met Henk Rogers, the entrepreneur behind Tetris, who proposed turning Drawdown into a board game.
 I immediately loved the idea of gamifying the Drawdown framework to reach a wider audience and spark conversations.
-While Henk was too busy with his work at the Blue Planet Foundation (the driving force behind Hawaii’s tremendous renewable energy transition), with his blessing and permission from the Drawdown team to use their content, I got to work designing the game.
+While Henk was too busy with his work at the Blue Planet Foundation (the driving force behind Hawaii’s tremendous renewable energy transition), with his blessing, I got to work designing the game.

 The original Drawdown book was such an inspiration to me – it was so easy to read and brainstorm ways I could help make a difference in each solution.
 My goal for this game has been to distill this incredible content into an approachable and fun format filled with deep discussion and a sense of both urgency and empowerment.

 It has been a long journey to develop the game, filled with countless playtests, revisions, and iterations.
 Perhaps the most challenging part was condensing the pages of incredible information in the Drawdown book and website into 20-30 words on a card, while still retaining enough meaning to allow players to think deeply about each solution (thanks to my girlfriend for spending countless hours helping me proof them!).

 My favorite climate solution is Cloning Woolly Mammoths, because it’s crazy, but it could also be one of the most impactful climate solutions if it works!
 An excerpt from the game: